mikke89/RmlUiDoc/pages/lua_manual/api_reference.md

 ### Method Descriptions

-* `nil`{: .type} LoadMouseCursor()

-> Attempts to load a document from the RML file found at cursor_document_path as a cursor.
-If successful, the cursor's document will be returned with a reference count of one.

 *  `Document`{: .type } LoadDocument(`string`{: .type } document_path)

 > Attempts to load a document from the RML file found at document_path.
 If successful, the document will be returned with a reference count of one.